 Here is what the merged SPF record looks like

 Now, you need to create another record, just as you did with the SPF record before.
-To create the DKIM record, take the record data from the information in your account and add it to the hosting.
+To create the DKIM record, take the record data from your Selzy account and add it to the hosting.

 us._domainkey | TXT | v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQD0l3mpHnuXwYcWwNQjURQKJGPDrzQH9BVXXWMT2TGLdxbXitJEdbjd7fB729q0kaoYK61eDAyaaEg0Y4ITmO+xvatxTQCNq0srPTF3dfc5mbrOFc0HsAtOy0faXUDF8veDr+bs8kcCtoQHpwks+51SXv3ETjMld/TWZicwc3nVIQIDAQAB |